Chrissy Costanza: 2010s

+2020s

 From July 2020 to May 2021, Costanza was the host of the show Guest House on streaming media channel VENN.
-At the end of 2020 Chrissy teamed up with the winners of the 2019 League of Legends World Championships FunPlus Phoenix to release "Phoenix" as their 2021 anthem (This song being different to the 2019 song used for the 2019 League of Legends World Championships with the same name).
+At the end of 2020, Costanza teamed up with the winners of the 2019 League of Legends World Championship, FunPlus Phoenix, to release "Phoenix" as their 2021 anthem (This song being different to the 2019 song used for the 2019 League of Legends World Championship with the same name).

-On January 10, 2022, Against the Current collaborated with League of Legends European Championship for a song called "Wildfire", with casters Vedius and Drakos as guest vocals, which is a part of a promotion for the 2022 Spring Season of its said League of Legends esports regional league run.
+On January 10, 2022, Against the Current collaborated with the League of Legends European Championship (LEC) for a song called "Wildfire", with casters Vedius and Drakos as guest vocalists, as part of a promotion for the LEC's 2022 Spring Season.

-Personal life

-In 2015, Costanza was in a relationship with Cameron Hurley of We Are the In Crowd.
-They broke up in 2019, which partly inspired the Against The Current song "that won't save us".

-In February 2021, she started dating Tucker Roberts, president of Spectacor Gaming and son of Comcast CEO Brian L. Roberts.
-Costanza confirmed their relationship in September 2021.
-They currently live together in Los Angeles.
+On July 23, 2024, video game publisher Square Enix and Costanza jointly announced her collaboration with composer Masayoshi Soken and his band the Primals for the song "Give It All", which features in the raid series "The Arcadion", part of the video game expansion Final Fantasy XIV: Dawntrail.

+In September 2024, Costanza and rock band Yellowcard created a pop-punk cover of "A Whole New World", which appeared on Walt Disney Records' A Whole New Sound compilation album.

+On October 9, 2024, Costanza released her debut solo EP VII.
+The album's tracklist contained songs released previously, including her debut single "7 Minutes in Hell" which featured Voilà.
+On November 15, 2024, Costanza released the single "Perfect Crime".

+On December 31, 2024, a music video titled "Mavuika: The Vow of Blazing Blood" was released by the official YouTube channel of the action role-playing video game Genshin Impact, featuring Costanza as the lead vocalist.